dynaroars/igen/README.md

 ### Apache Httpd ###

 Apache Httpd is a webserver.
-In our experiments we used `httpd 2.2.29`.
-To run igen on for httpd, `-run_script` and `-dom_file` options are needed to be used as follows:
+In our experiments we used [`httpd 2.2.29`](http://archive.apache.org/dist/httpd/).
+To run igen for httpd, `-run_script` and `-dom_file` options are needed to be used as follows:

 ```
 #!shell